tskit-dev/tstrait/benchmarks/README.md

 ### Presets

-`--preset small` is the default and takes about 30 seconds; `--preset large` is the tree sequence the ARG sweep was written against and takes about nine minutes, with its longest single call at 48 seconds.
+`--preset small` is the default and takes about 25 seconds; `--preset large` is the tree sequence this work was written against and takes about six minutes, with its longest single call at 33 seconds.

 | | small | large |
 |---|---|---|